Kalisone/CMPM-121-D3-etmorelo/PLAN.md

 - [x] Implement visual cleanup: Destroy Leaflet layers/DOM elements for cells that go off-screen to free up memory.

 - [x] Refactor the movement update loop: Clear and completely rebuild the visible grid from scratch on every move (leveraging the Map + deterministic logic) rather than shifting existing elements.

+### D3.d Gameplay Across Real-world Space and Time

+Key technical challenge: Can you hook up the player's real-world location via the Geolocation API and persist the game state across sessions?

+Key gameplay challenge: Can the player physically walk around to play the game, and can they close the browser tab and resume later without losing their items?

+#### D3.d Steps

+- [] Save the state of Memento to localStorage whenever it's modified.

+- [] Save player inventory to localStorage whenever it changes

+- [] Load game state (inventory, map history) from localStorage on gameInitialization

+- [] Add reset button that clears localStorage and reloads page (for testing)

+- [] Implement new movement control system based on realworld GPS updates.
+Use Facade design pattern to hide this system behind an interface.

+- [] Add a button that switches between GPS and button control systems.